rrthomas/nancy/README.nancy.md

 2. See whether `path/FILE` is a file (or a symbolic link to a file).
 If so, return the file path, unless we are already in the middle of expanding this file.
-3. If `path` is `PATH`, stop.
+3. If `path` is empty, stop.
 Otherwise, remove the last directory from `path` and go to step 2.

 If no file is found, Nancy stops with an error message.

-For example, if `PATH` is `foo`, and Nancy is trying to find `file.html`, starting in the subdirectory `foo/bar/baz`, it will try the following files, in
+For example, if Nancy is trying to find `file.html`, starting in the subdirectory `foo/bar/baz`, it will try the following files, in order:
-order:

 1. `foo/bar/baz/file.html`
 2. `foo/bar/file.html`
 3. `foo/file.html`
+4. `file.html`

 See the [website example](Cookbook.md#website-example) in the Cookbook for a worked example.